ParAlg/PLAID/README.md

 # PALID: Parallel Library for Asynchronous I/O Devices

+This repository implements the external-memory primitives in [Scaling Parallel Algorithms to Massive Datasets using Multi-SSD Machines (SPAA 2025)](https://dl.acm.org/doi/10.1145/3694906.3743308).

 This project is built with bazel.
 Just build everything with `bazel build -c opt //:all`

 CMake support is planned but not implemented yet.